Chapter 3

 Which is where, in a minor yet fateful way, József Ehrlich came in.

 Since he could speak German, he was made a liaison officer aiding the transport of Hungarian troops to France.
-The Hungarians, accustomed to the wider-open spaces of the east, were confronted by a densely bewildering mass of trenches on the western front; and many would later panic at their first sight of those metallic behemoths known as "tanks."
+The Hungarians, accustomed to wider-open spaces, were confronted by a densely bewildering mass of trenches on the western front; and many would panic at their first sight of those metallic behemoths known as “tanks.”

 Beginning in March, three massive German attacks pushed the front line west through Picardy and Flanders; by the end of May the Germans had reached the Marne and were less than forty miles from Paris.
 They had also reached the limit of their impetus, and opposing them now were the Americans—“ice cream soldiers” as the Hungarians called them, but unlike friend and foe they were fresh, confident, and eager to make their mark.
 They prevented the Germans from crossing the Marne; and the Yanks kept coming.